diku-dk/EventBenchmark/README.md

 ### <a name="run"></a>Running an Experiment

-Once the configuration is set and assuming the target data platform is up and running (i.e., ready to receive requests), we can initialize the benchmark driver process.
+Once the configuration is set and assuming the target data platform is up and running (i.e., ready to receive requests), one can initialize the benchmark driver process.
 In the project root folder, run the following commands for the respective platforms:

 - Orleans
 ```